 We are aware of only one previous before-and-after study investigating the effects of roundabouts on different types of road users.
-This study [6] provided indications of a less favourable effect of roundabouts on injuries among bicyclists compared to other road users.
-According to the results above, the effect does not look favourable at all.
-This finding could provide an explanation for the higher-than-expected prevalence of injury accidents involving bicyclists on roundabouts as has been noted in Flanders-Belgium and in some other countries [5] [16].
+This study (Schoon and van Minnen, 1993) provided indications of a less favourable effect of roundabouts on injuries among bicyclists compared to other road users.
+However, according to the results presented above, the effect does not look favourable at all.
+This finding could provide an explanation for the higher-than-expected prevalence of injury accidents involving bicyclists on roundabouts as we found it in the accident data in Flanders and as it was also been noted in some other countries (Brown, 1995; CETUR, 1992).
 However, it is recommendable to perform similar studies in other countries in order to confirm whether results are comparable.

-Our best estimate for the overall effect of roundabouts on the number of injury accidents involving bicyclists is a significant increase of 29% (95% C.I.
-[2%; 63%].
-The effect on severe accidents is even worse: an increase of 49-50%.
-It is interesting to compare these results with a former study [3] that studied the effects of roundabouts on safety among all types of accidents in the same region and used a strongly comparable dataset.
+Our best estimate for the overall effect of roundabouts on the number of injury accidents involving bicyclists is an increase of 27% (95% C.I.
+[0%; 61%].
+The effect on severe accidents is even worse: an increase of 41-46%.
+It is interesting to compare these results with a former study (De Brabander et al., 2005) that studied the effects of roundabouts on safety among all types of accidents in the same region and used a strongly comparable dataset.
 This study revealed an overall decrease of 34% of accidents causing injuries (95% C.I. [-43%; -28%]) and a decrease of 38% [-54%; -15%] for accidents involving fatal and serious injuries.

-The contradictory results for accidents involving bicyclists and all accidents raise the question whether it is recommendable or not - at least from a safety point of view - to construct roundabouts.
+These contradictory results for accidents involving bicyclists and all accidents raise the question whether it is recommendable or not - at least from a safety point of view - to construct roundabouts.
 Although roundabouts turn out to be a safe solution in general, the results for bicyclist's safety are clearly poor.

 The effects on bicyclist's safety differ depending on the location of the roundabouts.
 It is unquestionable that the effect of roundabouts inside built-up areas is bad.
 Outside built-up areas the effect on safety for bicyclists is about zero: not better nor worse compared to the before-situation.
-It's more difficult to judge the effect depending on the type of intersection in the before-situation: inside built-up areas the results seem to be somewhat worse for locations without traffic signals in the before-situation compared to locations with traffic signals.
-However, the differences between "traffic signals before" and "no traffic signals before" are not significant and even contradictory when regarding both categories "all accidents causing injuries" and "accidents involving fatally or seriously injured".
+However, also there seems to be a tendency towards a deterioration (best estimates +1% for all injury accidents, +15-24% for accidents with fatally and seriously injured, although clearly not significant).

-Outside built-up areas the differences between "traffic signals before" and "no traffic signals before" are more distinct.
+Another issue is to judge the effect depending on the type of intersection (with or without traffic signals) in the before-situation.
+Inside built-up areas there is no clear effect.
+Outside built-up areas the differences are more distinct.
 Intersections with traffic signals in the before-situation perform significantly worse in comparison to non-signalised intersections.

 One must take into account that an estimated effect is always a "most likely" effect that may conceal many differences between individual locations.
 Figure 2 illustrates this.
-The figure shows the estimations for the results in table 7 (all accidents, 95 data points).
+The figure shows the estimations for the effectiveness-index for the individual roundabout locations (all accidents, 91 data points) and their weight (value w1 in Equation 8) in the meta-analysis.
 It is obvious that results at individual intersections differ considerably.
-The lowest estimated effect is a 80% decrease (index 0.2), the highest an increase of 771% (index 8.71).
-On the Y-axis the figure represents the weight of the individual result for each location in the meta-analysis (value 'w' in Equation 8).
-Generally, it could be expected that the data points with the highest weightings are closer to the general best estimate, which should show a more or less normal distribution.
+The lowest estimated effect is a 80% decrease (index 0.2), the highest an increase of 787% (index 8.87).
+Generally, it could be expected that the data points with the highest weights (lowest variance of the effectiveness-index) are closer to the general best estimate, which should show a more or less normal distribution.
 To a large extent this seems to be the case.